phaustin/eoscdbd-counter/Readme.md

 Update your [version number](https://github.com/phaustin/eoscdbd-counter/blob/main/counter/__version__.py) and
 then:

-Kill the dash server and create a new environment, then restart:
+Kill the dash server, create a new environment, and restart:

     conda create --name db2 --file conda-osx-64.lock
     conda activate db2
     pip install -r requirements.txt
+    python -m counter.do_count

 and delete your old environment if you no longer need it: